ducminhgd/go-atlassian/cmd/jira-daily-report/QUICKSTART.md

 ```

 You should see:
-1. Report printed to console
+1. Markdown report printed to console (for easy reading)
 2. Message "Daily report posted successfully!"
-3. Report appears in your Teams channel
+3. HTML-formatted report appears in your Teams channel with proper formatting

 ## Step 5: Automate (Choose One)